thingsboard/thingsboard.github.io/_includes/templates/edge/use-cases/data-filtering/create-device.md

-First we will create a new device "In-vehicle monitoring system" on the edge.
+To begin, let's create a new device named 'In-vehicle monitoring system' on the **Edge**.

 Please open ThingsBoard **Edge** UI using the URL **EDGE_URL**.